-However, as much as you could have the best helmet on the market, it won’t do you any good if it doesn’t fit right.
-Therefore, before purchasing any helmet, one has to determine the size of their head by measuring it to avoid the tiresome return policies and processes.
+As much as you could have the best helmet on the market, it won’t do you any good if it doesn’t fit right.
+Therefore, before purchasing any helmet, one has to determine the size of one’s head by measuring it to avoid tiresome return policies and processes.

 Measure Head for A Helmet